What to Expect Before, During & After Appointments

 If you decide to meet with one of our medical providers during your first visit, they can tell you more about available treatment options.

-If you choose to meet with one of our gender-affirming psychologists during your initial visit, this initial evaluation will consist of getting to know you and the patient, discussing any gender-related questions or concerns and determining how individual or family therapy can be helpful.
+If you choose to meet with one of our gender-affirming mental health providers during your initial visit, this initial evaluation will consist of getting to know you and the patient, discussing any gender-related questions or concerns and determining how individual or family therapy can be helpful.

 At a typical first appointment a patient and parent/caregiver should expect to discuss: